stbyr/Mobile-Flashcards/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/expo/create-react-native-app).

+## Tested Platforms

+This app has been tested on iOS 14.4 and Android 11.0.

 ## License

 All code for this application was written by Stefanie Beyer, Berlin 2021.